ContainerLab Alternative

 Same Devices, Zero Setup

-Cisco IOL, Nokia SR Linux, Arista cEOS, FRR — all cloud-hosted with AI writing the YAML and configs.
-No Docker, no vrnetlab, no image management.
+Nokia SR Linux and FRR built-in, plus Cisco IOL and Arista cEOS via bring-your-own-image — all cloud-hosted with AI writing the YAML and configs.
+No Docker, no vrnetlab, no image-build pipeline.